nragland37/aoc/README.md

 <img src="./docs/aoc-tree.png" width="120" height="200" />
 </p>

-[Advent of Code][aoc-about] is an annual Advent calendar of small programming puzzles that can be solved in any programming language, in this repository Python and C++ are used.
+[Advent of Code][aoc-about] is an annual Advent calendar of small programming puzzles that can be solved in any programming language.
 One programming puzzle a day is released from 1st to 25th December, divided in two parts (the second of which is unlocked after solving the first).
 Advent of Code is created by [Eric Wastl][aoc-eric], and is 100% free.
 If you like Advent Of Code and want to support its creator, you can